Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 And as for all the men, . . .
 Well, as men often do

-They find me good-looking and so demand I be true
+They find me good-looking and demand I be true

-Which I think that I am, in my own way, some will say
+Which I think that I am, in my own special way

-Though if I ever did I never will again
+Though if I ever ever did I never will again

 With some man depressed, or leading his own parade

-I like the soups I make, don’t wake in the night
+I like the soups I make, I don’t wake in the night

-Every day, every day, or so it seems to me
+Every day and every night, or so it seems to me

 Note